arshiiaww/Paklean-test/README.md

 # Paklean's Test Profile Application

 This is a React application that provides a user profile page and an edit profile page.
-It uses local storage or cookies to persist user data, and includes features such as a calendar component for selecting birth dates, a dropdown component for selecting gender, and multi-language support using i18n.
+It uses local storage to persist user data, and includes features such as a calendar component for selecting birth dates, a dropdown component for selecting gender, and multi-language support using i18n.

 ## Features